remko/age-plugin-se/README.md

     sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer

 Make sure `.build/debug/age-plugin-applese` is in your execution path (or softlinked from a folder in your path), so `age` can find the plugin.

+### Tests

+To run the unit tests:

+    make test

+To run a smoke test:

+    make smoke-test